 Knowledge sharing climate/ culture

-Although knowledge sharing between support team members is essential, in reality this is not always the case.
-Too often there are team members who retain their unique knowledge and experience to themselves in order to retain a "competitive advantage" on others.
-It is very difficult to encourage all team members to openly share their experience to the benefit of all.
-Even when motivation for knowledge sharing exists, it is often not done effectively, leaving "silos of knowledge" trapped in the heads of a few.
-Only a systematic knowledge sharing methodical approach, with proper incentive to do so, can improve the organization knowledge sharing climate and leverage support teams to a higher level of performance.
+Although knowledge sharing between support team members is essential, in reality, this is not always the case.
+Too often there are team members who retain their unique knowledge and experience to themselves in order to retain a "competitive advantage" over others.
+It is very difficult to encourage all team members to openly share their experiences to the benefit of all.
+Even when the motivation for knowledge sharing exists, it is often not done effectively, leaving "silos of knowledge" trapped in the heads of a few.
+Only a systematic knowledge-sharing methodical approach, with proper incentive to do so, can improve the organization's knowledge-sharing climate and leverage support teams to a higher level of performance.